pinkbunny1/cryptoApp_react_native/README.md

 - Bundling Error : `react-native start --reset-cache`

-## Take the `package.json` to update the dependencies and work on `App.js`
+## Working Features
+- Home Screen : Fetches and renders a list of cryptocurrencies from **API**
+- Favourite Screen : Fetches and renders a list of cryptocurrencies from **AsyncStorage**
+- Shake the phone to navigate to *Favourites* or *Home* screen
+- Add/removes cryptocurrency to Favourite List using the AsyncStorage

+## Components
+- CryptoList : Lists all cryptos from **API**
+- FavCryptoList : Lists of all cryptos in Favourite List from **AsyncStorage**
-- CryptoItem : Shows the detailed view of cryptocurrency. it has `cryptoObj` so no need to call API
+- CryptoItem : Shows the detailed view of cryptocurrency such as *Prices*, *Price Changes*, add or remove from Favourite list
-- CryptoList : Shows LIST view of all cryptos

 ## App : Dark Themed
 <img src="images/appLook1.png" alt="HomeScreen" width="300">
 <img src="images/appLook2.png" alt="SearchScreen" width="300">

 ## To Do: